tus/tus-resumable-upload-protocol/protocol.md

 Characters enclosed by square brackets indicate a placeholder (e.g. `[size]`).

+The terms space, comma, and semicolon refer to their ASCII representations.

 ## Core Protocol

 The core protocol describes how to resume an interrupted upload.
 It assumes that